Construction Accident Lawyers in New Jersey

 If a third party is responsible for causing the accident, then yes.
 Worker’s compensation insurance is put in place regardless of the fault so that you’re able to recover whether your employer is responsible for causing your accident or not.

 Often in construction types of accidents there may be a third party such as a general contractor, landowner, or another subcontractor that’s responsible for causing the injury to an employee working on a job site.
-If a third party is responsible for causing that injury, you may also be able to pursue that third party for compensation in addition to the worker’s compensation claim you have already filed.
-With the understanding that, if you’re able to recover any money from that third party, your worker’s compensation insurance may be entitled to some sort of reimbursement for money that they paid out.
+If a third party is responsible for causing that injury, you may also be able to pursue compensation from them in addition to the worker’s compensation claim you have already filed.
+This is done with the understanding that if you recover any money from the third party, your worker’s compensation insurance may be entitled to some sort of reimbursement for money that they have paid out.

 Corradino & Papa, LLC personal injury lawyers in New Jersey understand all the relevant legal proceedings and laws.
 If the recommended proceeding for you is a workers’ compensation claim, then we will help you to understand and also navigate the system.
 Or if a personal injury claim is what is most appropriate for your specific situation, then you can confide in our years of experience with construction accident cases.
 If you have suffered an injury in while performing your job duties at a construction site and you find yourself in need of a specialist personal injury lawyer, feel free to contact Corradino & Papa, LLC for a FREE CONSULTATION today.